What are the Best Cave and Glowworm Tours in Waitomo?

 3. Ruakuri Cave

 One of the most accessible cave tours in Waitomo, the Ruakuri Cave is not only suitable for all ages but is also wheelchair and stroller accessible.
 After delving down a spiral walkway, the 1h25mins experience takes you through tunnels to various chambres displaying some of the most impressive stalactite formations in Waitomo.
 You’ll have the opportunity to see small glowworm displays glowing on the ceilings, as well as close-up.
 The tour is a good option to enjoy a comprehensive glowworm cave experience without getting wet.
+Learn more about Ruakuri Cave on Viator or Tripadvisor.

 Location: Tumutumu Road